siriusctrl/COMP90024-CCC-notes/README.md

         -  Mapping/Scheduling
             - (design to be able to scale up/down) Assign tasks to processors such that job completion time is minimized and resource utilization is maximized

+### past exam
+- > [sample Q5] A) Explain Amdahl's law and discuss the challenges of its practical implementation.
+[2]
+    - Program always bound by limitations caused by sequential part.
+    - no matter how mang cores thrown at problem will be limited to the sequential part of the algorithm.
+        - Also inlcudes overheads required to deal with parallelism (loops, variables, communications)

 ## Week4 - The Spartan HPC System
 - Some background on supercomputing, high performance computing, parallel computing, research computing (they're not the same thing!).
     - Supercomputer